-Update the added repos with the following, which will update the local HELM charts metadata (index.yaml):
+Update the added repos with the following, which will update the local HELM charts metadata (index.yaml).

-Pull the HELM charts:
+Pull the HELM charts with the following:

 This command will download a file named delphix-dct-x.0.0.tgz in the folder dct-x.0.0.